mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 ## Adding relations

 Inside sapphire it doesn't matter if you're editing a //has_many//- or a //many_many//-relationship.
-You need to get a [ComponentSet](http://api.silverstripe.org/trunk/sapphire/model/ComponentSet.html) on one side of the relationship (even if it is empty its still a valid ComponentSet) and use the //add()//-function on this (it automatically sets the correct keys in either the many_many-join-table or the has_many-foreign-key).
+You need to get a `[api:ComponentSet]`.

 	:::php
 	class Team extends DataObject {